-Things got really ugly really quickly on shipper front when it comes to Sleepy Hollow, and haven't gotten any better by the third season.
+Things got really ugly really quickly on the shipper front when it came to Sleepy Hollow, and didn't get any better by the third season.
 Ichabod/Abbie shippers don't want to even hear the word 'platonic', and if you dare to bring up Katrina, or any other woman in Ichabod's life (past or present)...

 And yet, the two camps appear to ignore that the producers of the television show and the writer of the novel have had gone on record, multiple times, that the show and book are two totally different matters.
 What is canon in one isn't in the other.

 The shippers have now dragged the writers into their shipping war, even including sending threats to the writers.

 Upon the death of Lexa, the shipping war has largely died down.
 The war on the showrunner seems to just be beginning.

 And now a new war is erupting between the "Bellarkers" and the "Braven" (Bellamy/Raven) and "Becho" (Bellamy/Echo) camps.

 Put simply, the Braven and Becho camps are fine with each other; they're just more preoccupied with the Bellarkers, who are prone to attacking them... and the character Echo (Raven gets spared)... and the actors... and the show writers.

 Riverdale, like its source material, is rife with shipping combat, and things can get pretty ugly: